alpha-wolf-jin/smcp-customize/README.md

 ```
 > 1. project is added into ServiceMeshMemberRoll
 > 2. annotations (sidecar.istio.io/inject: "true") is added into deployment conf
-> 3. Pod is created.
-When first 2 are configure, the sidcar container will be injected into new POD automatically.
+> 3. When first 2 are configured, the sidcar container will be injected into new POD automatically during provison.
+If there is no new provision, the injection will not happen.

 ```